etheralpha/dailydoots-com/README.md

 .  | the-A-word            | [Ethfinance Doots Happy Hour](https://www.youtube.com/@evmavericks/) - A livestream roundup of the top 10 Doots of the Week
 .  | Tricky_Troll          | Tricky's Daily Doots
 .  | waqwaqattack          | [Rocket Fuel](https://youtube.com/@RocketFuel-RPL) - A daily summary of all the happenings in the Rocket Pool community on Discord, Reddit, and the DAO forum and Reddit's r/ethfinance daily thread
+.  | Wholesome_Crypto      | [Wholesome Crypto](https://wholesomecrypto.com/podcast) - A podcast interviewing prominent people in crypto to share what lead them on their current path
 .  | wizardofhex           | [POAP Gated Documents](https://github.com/wizardofhex/poapgateddocuments) - An app to share POAP-encrypted documents and open to contributors (registered with GitPOAP!)
 .  | ZeroTricks            | [EthArchive](https://eth-archive.xyz/blog/on-this-day-in-ethereum-workflow/) - A tool to view what happened "On this Day" in Ethereum